Danielakachi/Wendo/README.md

 # Wendo-
-A python script that provides a city present weather condition and temperature based on input
+wendo is a python script that provides a city current weather condition and temperature .